 These are all common signs of a compromised moisture barrier, a seriously overlooked concept that’s the catalyst for many of our biggest skincare concerns (and one that may cause you to mistakenly trash beneficial formulas).
 To better understand what a moisture barrier is and learn how to strengthen ours, we tapped Polina Lavrenova, Certified Acne Specialist and Licensed Esthetician.

-What Exactly Is Skin's Moisture Barrier?
+What Is the Moisture Barrier?

 Your moisture barrier (also known as ‘acid mantle’ for our fellow skincare aficionados) is the skin’s outermost layer.
 As you can probably imagine, its sole purpose is to ensure skin stays well, moisturized, but it also defends against intruders—bacteria, irritants, environmental stressors (a.k.a. pollution and inclement weather)—and helps maintain an optimal pH balance to keep skin healthy and happy.